corbt/blog/_posts/2015-12-17-redux-persist-and-immutablejs-records.md

 }
 ```

-Essentially, we handle redux-persist's `REHYDRATE` action by creating a new `Record` with all the data from the one we had saved to disk.
+Essentially, we handle redux-persist's `REHYDRATE` action by creating a new `Record` with all the values that redux-persist restored from disk.

-While this is slightly more verbose than having the data rehydrated automagically, in any non-trivial app you'll probably need to handle the `REHYDRATE` action anyway, because that's the best place to perform any necessary migrations as you update and change the shape of your data.
+While this is slightly more verbose than having the data rehydrated into an instance of our `Record` type automagically, in any non-trivial app you'll probably need to handle the `REHYDRATE` action anyway, because that's the best place to perform any necessary migrations as you update and change the shape of your data.